ecebgenc/Internet-Computer-Rust-Bootcamp-Final-Project/README.md

-# auction_final

-Welcome to your new auction_final project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
+# Web3 Auction DApp - README

+Welcome to the Web3 Auction DApp project repository!
+This decentralized application (DApp) leverages blockchain technology to implement an auction platform on the Ethereum network.
+Participants can place bids on items of interest, and the highest bidder at the end of the auction wins the item.

+In this final project, a basic Auction smart contract is built.
+In this contract, users will be able to:

+•      	List Items

+•      	Bid for an item

+•      	Update the listing of an item

+•      	Stop the listing of an item

+Listing and Bidding:
+  Users will be able to list an item, similar to creating a proposal in our previous project.
+After listing the item, other users can bid for it.
+Bids will be held in a StableBTreeMap, allowing visibility into which principal bid how much, akin to the voted vector in the Proposal project.

+Editing and Stopping Listings:
+  The owner of the item can edit the listing or stop the process at any time.
+When the process is stopped, the highest bidder will become the owner of the item.
+You can create a specific field called new_owner in the Item struct (feel free to choose any name for the struct and field).

+Item Management:
+  You will maintain a list of items (similar to proposals).
+Implement the necessary query methods to retrieve a specific item, a list of items, the length of items listed on the contract, the item sold for the most, and the item that has been bid on the most.

+Security Checks:
+  Implement basic security checks to ensure that only the owner of the listing can update or stop it.

 You can edit these template files to customize your project and to include your own code to speed up the development cycle.

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.